 At $599 for the complete online course, this is the lowest-priced option out there.
 Hall states on his website that he specifically priced the course so that it would be accessible to most students, not just to those with a lot of money.
-If you only choose to buy individual components of the course rather than the whole program, you will pay even less (see pricing below).
+Velocity LSAT also sells individual components of the course rather than the whole program which makes them a bit more affordable to the average college student.

 2. Mobile Device Friendly

 All of Velocity’s study material, including the eBooks and more than 150 hours of video, is available online.
 The videos are compatible with iPhone, iPad, Android, and every common web browser.
-The High Definition videos are of professional quality, making it a pleasure to study from any device.
+The High Definition videos are of professional quality and accessible from almost any device.
 The videos are also short and to the point, making for short study sessions that maximize information retention.

 3. Free Study Materials